srampinogroup/flim-ccimbrica/README.rst

 If need be, you can create and activate a python virtual environment using::

-  conda create -n flim python=3.13 conda activate flim
+  conda create -n flim python=3.13.1 -y conda activate flim

 Then install all dependencies from `requirements.txt`::

-  conda install --yes --file requirements.txt
+  conda install -y --file=requirements.txt

 or with `pip`::